 - EIT Regional Innovation Scheme (RIS) Hubs, partners, organizations and stakeholders from Southern and Central Eastern Europe.

 - Practitioners interested in learning about tools for facilitating systemic relations in multi-actor setting

-- Policymakers, authorities and program owners at national, regional, and local lev
+- Policymakers, authorities and programme owners at the EU, national, regional, and local level.